-The truth be told, no-one ever expects a permanent disability, though it can happen with the blink of an eye.
+The truth be told, no-one ever expects a permanent disability, though life-changing events can happen in the blink of an eye.

 It wasn't the fall that was the major trouble, it was the bucket of diluted acid that followed him off the ladder and splashed into his eyes.